-Well if you can relate to any of this, today I’m here to share with you my top 6 tips for processing gender disappointment.
+If you can relate to what I mentioned above, I’m here to share my top tips for processing gender disappointment.

 1. Acknowledge your feelings.

 It’s okay to feel disappointed.
 So there’s no need to hide it.
-Probably the worst thing you can try to do is to pretend you don’t feel the way you do.
+The worst thing you can try to do is pretend you don’t feel the way you do.
 Hoping for a certain gender does not mean you will love your baby any less.
-It just may take you a little bit to adjust to knowing about the gender.
+It just may take a bit to adjust to knowing about the gender.
 So take your time.
 You’ve got it.

 2. Wait to announce the gender until you’re ready.

-If you are still feeling less than excited about the baby’s gender, hold off on announcing until you feel excited.
+If you still feel less than excited about the baby’s gender, hold off on announcing until you feel excited.
 You want the gender announcement to be a fun memory.
-Announcing while you’re still processing may not be the memory you want to have, so wait until you’ve found a way to see the fun side to the gender you are having.
+Announcing while you’re still processing may not be the memory you want to have, so wait until you’ve found a way to see the fun side of the gender you are having.

 3. Talk to people who have the opposite gender.

-One of the best ways to get excited about the opposite gender is to talk to someone about why they loving having a girl or boy.
-Let’s say a father is desperately wanting a son and finds out he’s having his third girl, then that’s a great time to talk to another father of three girls who loves it.
-Or let’s say you have always wanted a daughter and find out you’re having a son, seek out someone you know who swoons over boys.
+One of the best ways to get excited about the opposite gender is to talk to someone about why they love having a girl or boy.
+Let’s say a dad desperately wants a son and finds out he’s having his third girl, then that’s a great time to talk to another father of three girls who loves it.
+Or let’s say you have always wanted a daughter and find out you’re having a son.
+Seek out someone you know who swoons over boys.
 That’s a great way to switch out of a negative state of mind.

-4. Buy something that is super fun for a boy or a girl.
+4. Buy something super fun for a boy or a girl.

-I think one of the easiest ways to make a certain gender seem fun is to get something that is super adorable about that particular gender.
-Go buy the cutest little dress there ever was or go buy the smallest baseball glove known to (baby) man.
-Finding something you love that goes with your baby’s gender can help start getting you excited about your new little one!
+I think one of the easiest ways to make a certain gender seem fun is to get something super adorable about that particular gender.
+Buy the cutest little dress there ever was, or buy the smallest baseball glove known to (baby) man.
+Finding something you love that goes with your baby’s gender can help get you excited about your new little one!

 5. Begin writing letters to your child.

 I think it’s easy to get stuck on gender because you don’t yet know your baby.
-You don’t have a relationship with the little being growing inside of you so it’s easy to feel focused on wanting a (fill in the blank) instead of focused on the fact that you are getting ready to have a child!
-So one easy way to get your focus redirected is to write letters to your baby.
-The more you write, the more real your babies begins to feel.
+You don’t have a relationship with the little being growing inside of you, so it’s easy to feel focused on wanting a (fill in the blank) instead of focused on the fact that you are getting ready to have a child!
+So, one easy way to redirect your focus is to write letters to your baby.
+The more you write, the more real your babies begin to feel.
 Begin the letter with, “Dear Son . . .”
 Or “Dear Daughter . . .”
 It’s an instant way to form a bond with the child you are carrying.

-6. Believe you were given the child you were meant to have.
+6. Believe you are being given the child you are meant to have.

-Lastly, whether you are a person of faith or not, I can’t help but to remind you, the child you are carrying is the child you were meant to have.
+Lastly, whether you are a person of faith or not, I can’t help but remind you that the child you are carrying is the child you are meant to have.
 As a mother of faith, I believe every baby we have is a gift entrusted to us.
 And the reason I was given four boys is because God knew I was meant to have sons instead of daughters.
 I may never understand why, but I will trust that it was not an accident.
-And I hope that whatever child you are carrying, whether a son or a daughter, that you can have that perfect peace too.
+And I hope you can have that perfect peace, whatever child you carry, whether a son or a daughter.